norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 corridor if we can't solve a problem for ourselves; equally there isn't a fleet of minions who turn up just to mop the floor or make the tea.
 Co-ops are a different type of business to most, with different values and organisational structures.
-Probably the most impor tant thing for this job is that you are able to fit in with our organisation, this means being able to take a reasonable level of personal responsibility and initiative while still being a good team player who is willing to muck in.
+Probably the most important thing for this job is that you are able to fit in with our organisation, this means being able to take a reasonable level of personal responsibility and initiative while still being a good team player who is willing to muck in.

-Being co-operative includes being open, conscientious, easy-going: The thing about mending bicycles is that it really matters if you go wrong, so it’s important that you take care with your work.
+Being co-operative includes being open, conscientious, easy-going: The thing about mending bicycles is that it really matters if you go wrong, so it's important that you take care with your work.
 And we have to admit where we may have messed up so we can get to the bottom of problems quickly.
 Plus we have to all get on really well or it just won’t work.